St. Louis Brain Injury Attorney

 How Our St. Louis Brain Injury Lawyers Can Help

-Call Miller & Hine today at (314) 413-2053 or visit our contact form to arrange a free consultation with an experienced St. Louis brain injury lawyer.
+Call Miller & Hine today at (314) 413-2053 or visit our contact form to arrange a free consultation with an experienced St. Louis brain injury attorney.

 Every year, an average of 2.5 million people suffer brain injuries.
 Traumatic Brain Injuries are most common in young men between ages 15-24, but they also occur in the elderly population and children under age 5.
 The most common causes of TBIs are those that most often impact people in these age groups.
 Most brain injuries are caused by the following: